Note

 Description

-The sql_select_limit variable specifies the maximum number of rows returned by a SELECT statement.
-If a SELECT statement contains a LIMIT clause, the value of the LIMIT clause has higher priority than that of the sql_select_limit variable.
-By default, the number of rows returned by a SELECT statement is not limited.
+sql_select_limit specifies the maximum number of rows that a SELECT query can return.
+If a SELECT query contains a LIMIT clause, the value of the LIMIT clause takes precedence over the value of sql_select_limit.
+By default, no limit is set on the number of rows returned by a SELECT query.

 Privilege requirements